yashnaval/MachineLearning/Yash_ML_SL.md

 ## Why Supervised Learning is important for real world solving problem?  :-

-* Supervised learning helps to solve various types of real-world computation problems.(for eg.Facebook uses face recognition when we try yo tag someone,forecasting sales,weather detection).
+* Supervised learning helps to solve various types of real-world computation problems.(for eg.Facebook uses face recognition when we try to tag someone,forecasting sales,weather detection).
 * Supervised learning use for classification problem.
 * Supervised learning is very useful in cyber-security.